Methylphenidate: Pharmacodynamics

-Methylphenidate primarily acts as a norepinephrine–dopamine reuptake inhibitor (NDRI).
+Methylphenidate acts primarily as a norepinephrine–dopamine reuptake inhibitor (NDRI).
 It is a benzylpiperidine and phenethylamine derivative which also shares part of its basic structure with catecholamines.

 Methylphenidate is a psychostimulant and increases the activity of the central nervous system through inhibition on reuptake of the neurotransmitters norepinephrine and dopamine.
-As models of ADHD suggest, it is associated with functional impairments in some of the brain's neurotransmitter systems, particularly those involving dopamine in the mesocortical and mesolimbic pathways and norepinephrine in the prefrontal cortex and locus coeruleus.
+As models of attention deficit hyperactivity disorder (ADHD) suggest, it is associated with functional impairments in some of the brain's neurotransmitter systems, particularly those involving dopamine in the mesocortical and mesolimbic pathways and norepinephrine in the prefrontal cortex and locus coeruleus.
 Psychostimulants like methylphenidate and amphetamine may be effective in treating ADHD because they increase neurotransmitter activity in these systems.
 When reuptake of those neurotransmitters is halted, its concentration and effects in the synapse increase and last longer, respectively.
 Therefore, methylphenidate is called a norepinephrine–dopamine reuptake inhibitor.
 By increasing the effects of norepinephrine and dopamine, methylphenidate increases the activity of the central nervous system and produces effects such as increased alertness, reduced fatigue, and improved attention.

 Methylphenidate is most active at modulating levels of dopamine (DA) and to a lesser extent norepinephrine (NE).
 Methylphenidate binds to and blocks dopamine transporters (DAT) and norepinephrine transporters (NET).
 Variability exists between DAT blockade, and extracellular dopamine, leading to the hypothesis that methylphenidate amplifies basal dopamine activity, leading to nonresponse in those with low basal DA activity.
-On average, methylphenidate elicits a 3–4 times increase in dopamine and norepinephrine in the striatum and prefrontal cortex.
+In animals and brain tissue, methylphenidate has been shown to dose-dependently increase brain dopamine levels.
+On average, methylphenidate elicits a 3 to 4 times increase in dopamine and norepinephrine in the striatum and prefrontal cortex.
 Magnetic resonance imaging (MRI) studies suggest that long-term treatment with ADHD stimulants (specifically, amphetamine and methylphenidate) decreases abnormalities in brain structure and function found in subjects with ADHD.

 Both amphetamine and methylphenidate are predominantly dopaminergic drugs, yet their mechanisms of action are distinct.
 Methylphenidate acts as a norepinephrine–dopamine reuptake inhibitor, while amphetamine is both a releasing agent and reuptake inhibitor of dopamine and norepinephrine.
 Methylphenidate's mechanism of action in the release of dopamine and norepinephrine is fundamentally different from most other phenethylamine derivatives, as methylphenidate is thought to increase neuronal firing rate, whereas amphetamine reduces firing rate, but causes monoamine release by reversing the flow of the monoamines through monoamine transporters via a diverse set of mechanisms, including TAAR1 activation and modulation of VMAT2 function, among other mechanisms.